apple/swift-cluster-membership/README.md

 The above mechanism, serves not only as a failure detection mechanism, but also as a gossip mechanism, which carries information about known members of the cluster.
 This way members eventually learn about the status of their peers, even without having them all listed upfront.
 It is worth pointing out however that this membership view is [weakly-consistent](https://en.wikipedia.org/wiki/Weak_consistency), which means there is no guarantee (or way to know, without additional information) if all members have the same exact view on the membership at any given point in time.
 However, it is an excellent building block for higher-level tools and systems to build their stronger guarantees on top.

 Once the failure detection mechanism detects an unresponsive node, it eventually is marked as  .dead resulting in its irrevocable removal from the cluster.
 Our implementation offers an optional extension, adding an .unreachable state to the possible states, however most users will not find it necessary and it is disabled by default.
-For details and rules rules about legal status transitions refer to [SWIM.Status](https://github.com/apple/swift-cluster-membership/blob/main/Sources/SWIM/Status.swift#L18-L39) or the following diagram:
+For details and rules about legal status transitions refer to [SWIM.Status](https://github.com/apple/swift-cluster-membership/blob/main/Sources/SWIM/Status.swift#L18-L39) or the following diagram:

 ![SWIM: Lifecycle Diagram](Sources/SWIM/Docs.docc/images/swim_lifecycle.svg)